kagof/trello-link-github-action/README.md

     # Secret token used to contact Trello
     trello-token: "${{ secrets.TRELLO_TOKEN }}"
     # Optional (default 'TRELLO-')
-    # When preceding a number in a commit message or PR body or title,
+    # When preceding a string in a commit message or PR body or title,
-    # indicates that the number is a Trello shortId.
+    # indicates that the string is a Trello shortId.
     # May be either:
     # 1. an alpha string, eg TRELLO
     # 2. an alpha string followed by a dash, eg TRELLO-